How physical disability and mental health are connected

 - Working with a therapist.
 A trained therapist can help you work through the phases of coping with and accepting your disability, as well as give you tools and techniques for changing negative thinking and developing positive coping strategies.

 - Exercising.
 Exercise has been shown to boost endorphins and support mental well-being.
-In this article for Psychology Today, wheelchair rugby athlete AJ Nanayakkara discusses the positive impact people gain from participation in wheelchair sports.

 - Finding social outlets.
 Cultivating friendships and a social network can help prevent feelings of loneliness, isolation and associated depression.
 Join a local interest group, take a class, try a sports club, or talk to your therapist about other ideas for connecting socially.